“Fast fashion is not free. Someone somewhere is paying” -Lucy Siegle.

 - Our roadmap prepares brands for small batch, just-in-time, and On Demand Manufacturing.
 Small batches of more niche and personalized manufacturing is the future and will provide a sustainable solution to over-production overseas and the labor and eco issues that have plagued the apparel manufacturing industry for decades.
 On Demand Manufacturing enables the customer to customize their order.
 This custom order is made in their specific size, color, and other requested design choices within a few days.
 Then the order is shipped directly to the customer...virtually eliminating excess inventory and excess shipping.

-- We work closely with The Fashioneer to provide access to the sustainable Kornit Presto printer that prints artwork onto textiles using a one-step process using no excess water.
+- We provide entrepreneurs of any size access to the sustainable Kornit Presto printer that prints artwork onto textiles using a one-step process using no excess water.
 The printer can print unique garment patterns with prints one-at-a-time enabling a designer/brand to offer customized, on-demand products.